 You will also receive access to Bio-MIBLab servers and logins for our in lab computers.

-John Phan is the resource manager and administrator for our lab.
+Leo Wu is responsible for managing login credentials for the lab’s internal servers.
 See him for all details regarding accounts and logins to any of our computing resources.
 As a researcher, you will receive access to Hercules, where you should store all electronic materials related to your research.

 Lab Responsibilities